Comparisons

 Ironclad has earned its reputation as one of the most powerful CLM platforms available.
 The workflow engine is impressive.
 The playbook automation runs deep.
 For large enterprises with complex contract processes, it delivers real value.
 But "powerful" and "right for your team" are not always the same thing.

-For many growing companies, Ironclad's sophistication is more than they need.
-You might use 20% of the features while paying for 100% of the platform.
+For many growing companies, Ironclad's depth is more than they need day to day.
 This guide covers alternatives that deliver the capabilities most teams actually use, without the enterprise overhead.

 Why Teams Leave Ironclad (Or Never Start)